-Once again may we say "MANY CONGRATULATIONS!" to you both.
+Once again may we say "many congratulations" to you both.
 Your

 beautiful symbols of love will now journey through life with you.